The Historical Utility Glass Foundation

 The purpose of the Foundation is to unlock the knowledge of historical utility glass for an interested public.
 Another important goal is to ensure that the existing knowledge of historical utility glass is not lost.

-The Board of Directors of the historical Operating glass is formed by:
+The Board of Directors of the historical utility glass foundation is formed by:

 Mr. Willem van Traa, Chairman

 The members of the board do not receive any financial compensation for their work.

 The foundation is the result of private initiative and does not receive any incidental or structural (public or otherwise) subsidies.
 For the financing of the organization and the activities we depend on individual private contributions.
 Partly, visitors to the activities make incidental contributions to pay the costs.
 Beside, from the start of the foundation we received from people interested in historic utility glass contributions, which are guaranteed for a longer period.
 We are committed to increasing the number of donors, so that our resources keep abreast with the development of more activities.

 Under historical utility glass we mean glass objects that in the past had a function in daily life or used by special or festive occasions and are not explicitly created as an expression of artistry.